the-Fish2/MakeNotes/README.md

 # Notes
+Add notes,
+Remove notes
-Add notes, change them from important to not important, and change which notes can be seen
+Change notes from important to not important,
+Change which notes can be seen based on importance.